 Our work is entirely funded by private donations – we receive no money from government.
 Your money will help us continue funding research into vitiligo and supporting people affected by the condition.

-- one promotional item placed in the conference bags.
+- One flyer or promotional item included in conference bags

 According to conservative estimates from AI Deep Research, WVD-2025 is projected to generate 2.4 million virtual touchpoints, creating a direct impact on approximately 4.25 million people and a ripple effect reaching 37.5 million people worldwide.